aiishii/finegrained_conf/README.md

 ## Acknowledgments

-This work was supported by BIPROGY Inc., which provided the computing environment and research funding.
+This work was supported in part by BIPROGY Inc., which provided computing resources and general research support.